-I always tell people that being blind is expensive and time consuming.
+I always tell people that being blind is expensive and time-consuming.
 Just by the nature of things, the expense parts can be cut back to some extent, but the time consuming will always be a thing.
-I could provide numerous examples, but for now let’s concentrate on some of those which are related to travel in some way.
+I could provide numerous examples, but for now, let’s concentrate on some of those which are related to travel in some way.
 It is not just a complaint session, at the end I’ll explain what would make it less taxing on people.

-Being blind is expensive
+Being Blind is Expensive

 Technology